ahmednageebmahmoud/LearnRabbitMQ/Receiver/README.md

               multiple:false
               );
       }

+      //Optional Add Subscribtion On Nagative Event Acknowledgement channel.BasicNacks += (object? sender, BasicNackEventArgs e) => {
+            Console.WriteLine("The Message Is Nagtive Acknowledgement {01} ",e.DeliveryTag);
+        };
 ```

-# #Apply Manual Positive Acknowledgement To Remove Message From Queue If We Need That And we Cane Requeue This Message
+## #Apply Manual Positive Acknowledgement To Remove Message From Queue If We Need That And we Cane Requeue This Message
 ```
       //Set autoAck= false to allow use manual channel.BasicConsume(